 For natural gas applications, the gas pressure at unit gas connection must not be less than 4.0 IN.
 W.C. or greater than 13 IN.
 W.C. while the unit is operating.
-For propane applications, the gas pressure must not be less than 11.0 IN.
-W.C. or greater than 13 IN.
-W.C. at the unit connection.

 A 1/8-in.
 (3.2 mm) NPT plugged tapping, accessible for test gauge connection, must be installed immediately upstream of the gas supply connection to the gas valve.